RobDoan/code-assistance-commands/templates/04-testing-phase/learning-summary.md

 **Recommendation:** [SHIP / ITERATE / ABANDON]
 **Business Impact:** [Brief summary of the key result and its financial or strategic implication]

+> **If your hypothesis was INVALIDATED:** Congratulations!
+You've just saved the company significant time and resources by learning what doesn't work before building it fully.
+This is a successful experiment that prevented waste and generated valuable knowledge about your users.

 ## Objective Findings vs. Subjective Interpretation

 ### Objective Findings (What the data says)